mksaraf/kubernetes-lab-tutorial/content/setup.md

     etcd-0               Healthy   {"health": "true"}

 ## Configure the Compute Plane
-In a kubernetes cluster, each worker node runs the container engine, the network plugins, the kubelet, and the proxy components.
+In a kubernetes cluster, each worker node runs the container engine, the network plugins, the kubelet, and the kube-proxy components.

 ### Disable swap
 Starting from Kubernetes 1.8, the nodes running kubelet have to be swap disabled.
 The assigned swap memory can be disabled by using swapoff command.
 You can list all currently mounted and active swap partition by a following command: